GitGuardian/ggshield/README.md

 ```

 If you already have a pre-commit executable file and you want to use gg-shield,
-all you need to do is to add this line in the file :
+all you need to do is to add this line in the file:

 ```shell
 ggshield scan --mode pre-commit